aws/aws-parallelcluster/api/client/src/docs/ConflictExceptionResponseContent.md

 # ConflictExceptionResponseContent

-This exception is thrown when a client request to create/modify content would result in a conflict
+This exception is thrown when a client request to create/modify content would result in a conflict.

 ## Properties
 Name | Type | Description | Notes